guoyang007/koa-react-scaffold/README.md

 * writing separating webpack configurations for each environment
 * use `webpack-merge` to merge these configurations together

+#### use DLL to pack third packages

+using webpack.dll to precompile third packages can decrease the compilation time efficiently.

 #### a thorough NPM scripts

 recommend to use `yarn`, because of faster speed and dependencies version management.